cracked-machine/1URack_8Input_AB_2Output_Mixer/README.md

 C. SOIC components

-1) 2 x TL072 on U_ChanA_OA1 and U_ChanB_OA1
+1) 2 x TL072 on **U_ChanA_OA1** and **U_ChanB_OA1**

 D. ThroughHole Components

 1) Solder one fader per section (1-8, A and B).
 Will only fit one way
-2) Solder one Jack socket per section (1-8, A and B)
+2) Solder one Jack socket per section (1-8, A and B).
+Will only fit one way
 3) solder one switch per input section (1-8).
 Orientation does not matter.
 4) Solder pin headers in the power supply holes (2x5).

 Troubleshooting:
 ================

+1. Signal check:

+Run a VCO signal into each of the inputs and check the signal at both outputs.
+You can use either an amplifier or an scope at the outputs.
+It can be helpful to draw a 2x8 grid for the inputs/outputs so you can mark each one in turn as you check.

+If any of the inputs fail to produce a signal at an output then check that input section.
+If no signal appears at one of the output then check that output section.
+See below for further checks....

-Visual Inspection:
+2. Visual Inspection:

 Most problems will arise from bad solder joints on the SMT components so be sure to make a final visual inspection when done.
 You might find it easier to do this after cleaning the flux off the pcb first.

-Measure Voltages:
+If in doubt retouch the solder joint.

+3. Electrical check:

+Check for +/-12V voltages at the power supply pins.
+Also check pins 8 (positive) and 4 (negative) on the two SOIC TL072 OpAmps.

+Use a DMM to check the continuity between component pins.

 Check the resistance on pins connected to each resistor after soldering.
 If you get an open circuit reading then resolder the component.
-This will save you time later on!

-Check for +/-12V voltages at the power supply pins.
-Also check pins 8 (positive) and 4 (negative) on the two SOIC TL072 OpAmps.

-For each input channel:
-You wil be able to see the input signal if you probe the middle pin of the switch whilst in the off (center) position.
-The resistance across resistor (R_ChannelAB_OAin_RinX) will be 2K5 (A position), 10K (Center position) and 8K (B position).

-For the output channels:
-On the SOIC TL072 OpAmps, probing pin 1 will show the input signals (NOT affected by output fader).
-Probing pin 6 will show the output signals (affected by output fader)
+Seeing a resistance value significantly less than marked, can be a sign that another component has bad solder joints.